ayaloglu/Matplotlib-/README.md

 ### The Jupyter notebook shows

-1.The data cleaning, i.e. removal of duplicates rows from the df.
+1. The data cleaning, i.e. removal of duplicates rows from the df.

 1. Summary statistics for Tumor volume per drug regimen.